Buchanan Rides Alone

 Buchanan Rides Alone is a 1958 American Western film directed by Budd Boetticher and starring Randolph Scott, Craig Stevens, and Barry Kelley.
-Based on the 1956 novel The Name's Buchanan by Jonas Ward, the film is about a Texan returning home with enough money to start his own ranch.
+Based on the 1956 novel The Name's Buchanan by Jonas Ward (in this case, Willam Ard), the film is about a Texan returning home with enough money to start his own ranch.
 When he stops in the crooked town of Agry, he is robbed and framed for murder.

 Plot

 While returning to West Texas from Mexico, Tom Buchanan rides into the California border town of Agry and becomes embroiled in an internecine feud involving the powerful Agry clan.

 In self-defense, Tom punches young Roy Agry, a drunken hothead who then declares he is going to kill Tom.
 However, a young vaquero, Juan de la Vega, rides in and kills Roy Agry.
 Juan reveals to Tom later that he did this because Agry had assaulted his sister.

 Tom intervenes in the scuffle surrounding Juan's arrest and is also arrested.
 It then becomes the set narrative that the two men worked together to plan the killing of Roy Agry.

 A lynching is arranged, but the judge, Simon Agry (Roy's father), interrupts and makes a show of being determined to conduct a trial in a decent, proper manner.
 In truth, Agry is conspiring to extort Juan's wealthy family for his release.

 A trial is held, and Tom is acquitted.
 Juan, who puts up no defense, is found guilty and sentenced to hang.
 Tom tries to secure the young man's release but is pressured to leave town by Sheriff Lew Agry who keeps Tom's $2,000.
 Tom vows to return to retrieve it.
 The sheriff directs two of his men to escort Tom well away from the town ostensibly, but they have been ordered to kill him instead.
 The plan is foiled when one of them, Pecos Hill, who comes from the same area of Texas as Tom and feels a kinship with him, kills his colleague.
 Pecos accepts Tom's offer of a partnership in his Texas ranch, and the two decide to rest a while at an abandoned shack before Tom heads to town to get his money back.